-We advocate strongly to Immigration New Zealand/Ministry of Business, Innovation & Employment to make it easier for operators to employ and train foreign staff and also to encourage visitor visa liberalisation.
+We advocate strongly to Immigration New Zealand/Ministry of Business, Innovation & Employment to make sure operators can employ migrant staff when there are no suitable New Zealanders, and also to encourage visitor visa liberalisation.

 The government are considering a radical shake-up of the migrant employment process in an effort to ensure employers are giving priority to taking on New Zealanders before migrant staff.
 Government are proposing significant reforms requiring employers to be accredited, and sector agreements to be in place before they have access to employer-assisted work visas.
 TIA has responded supporting the principle for better labour market outcomes for New Zealanders.
 However we have significant concerns about the impacts of some parts of the proposals including compliance and cost requirements (refer attached - I couldn’t see this in the recent submissions on website?).
 Should the proposals be approved by Cabinet implementation will commence from mid-2019.

 The Australian Bureau of Statistics (ABS) and Stats NZ have agreed to a focused skill level refresh of the Australian and New Zealand Standard Classification of Occupations, (ANZSCO).
 The skill level refresh will support relevant agencies of the respective countries to continue to apply ANZSCO as part of the administration of skilled migration policies.
 Consultation on proposed changes which support this use will be targeted to those relevant agencies.
 The skill level refresh is limited to updating the skill level definitions of existing occupations within ANZSCO.
 It will not result in the addition, deletion or movement of any categories or codes within ANZSCO.
 The work is a collaboration between the ABS and Stats NZ.
 Work is expected to be completed by October 2019.
 All changes as a result of the skill level refresh will be documented and available through the ABS and Stats NZ websites.